gdiaz384/py3TranslateLLM/README.md

 ## Installation guide

-`Current version: 0.1 - 2024Mar19 pre-alpha`
+`Current version: 0.1 - 2024Mar20 pre-alpha`
+`Current version 2024.03.20 pre-alpha`

-Warning: py3TranslateLLM is currently undergoing active development but the project in the pre-alpha stages.
-Do not attempt to use it yet.
+Warning: py3TranslateLLM is currently undergoing active development but the project in the alpha stages.
+Alpha means core functionality is currently under development.

 1. Install [Python 3.7+](//www.python.org/downloads).
 For Windows 7, use [this repository](//github.com/adang1345/PythonWin7/).
     - Make sure the Python version matches the architecture of the host machine: